Hello and welcome! Thank you for stopping by to follow along on our Foster-To-Adopt journey!

 SIX MONTH UPDATE:

-After Covid has eased up, we’ve been seeing a lot more family and having so much fun!
+After Covid eased up a bit, we’ve been seeing a lot more family and having so much fun!
 5yo finished school with astounding achievements (previous foster families and teachers didn’t think it was possible.
 A lot of love and a whole lot of hard work & making learning fun truly helps!)
 3yo started a local 3K program and is thriving!
 She LOVES school.
 I pray they both keep their fire burning for learning about Jesus and education, in general!

 The question we keep getting asked is: “Where are you in the process?
 When are you going to adopt?”
 Right now, we are in the midst of the “action.”
 We ask for prayers that God’s will be done.
 We truly hope His will is for us to adopt these girls, but we simply don’t know what will happen.
 But HE knows.
 I am trying to hold firm in that truth and simply keep loving, teaching, and helping these girls thrive day by day, hoping God has “forever” in store for us!